MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-setup.md

 WorldAnchor anchor = gameObject.AddComponent<WorldAnchor>();
 ```

 That's it!
 This game object will now be anchored to its current location in the physical world - you may see its Unity world coordinates adjust slightly over time to ensure that physical alignment.
-Refer to [loading a world anchor](#loading-a-worldanchor) to find this anchored location again in a future app session.
+Refer to [load a world anchor](../../persistence-in-unity.md#load-a-world-anchor) to find this anchored location again in a future app session.

 ### Removing a World Anchor